esrrhs/fakelua/README.md

 # Feature
 * compile with C++20
+* build on Linux && Mingw
+* support Lua 5.4 grammar
 * lexing and parsing by Flex && Bison
 * concurrent API, no global state, eg: _G
 * use memory pool, no GC
+* has a toy interpreter
 * compile to native code by GCC JIT
-* has a toy interpreter
-* build on Linux && Mingw